50 and Counting

 SEVERAL TRIPS, THANKS TO MY KIDS, FRIENDS, FAMILY AND THE GAME OF GOLF.

-NOW IF THE VIRUS DOESN’T GET ANY WORSE … I’M OFF… THINK I’LL START
+NOW IF THE VIRUS DOESN’T GET WORSE … I’M OFF… THINK I’LL START IN HAWAII.

 Okay you’re married or in a serious committed relationship.
 50 and Counting is a humorous attempt to aid and abet the marriage and the relationship and hopefully make them more fun for everyone involved.